Pennsylvania Railroad: Paint schemes

 As noted, Pennsy colors and paint schemes were standardized.
 Locomotives were painted in a shade of green so dark it seemed almost black.
 The official name for this color was DGLE (Dark Green Locomotive Enamel), though often referred to as "Brunswick Green."
-The undercarriage of the locomotives were painted in black, referred to as "True Black."
-The passenger cars of the Pennsy were painted Tuscan Red, a brick-colored shade of red.
+The undercarriage of the locomotives was painted in black, referred to as "True Black."
+The passenger cars of the Pennsy were painted Tuscan red, a brick-colored shade of red.
 Some electric locomotives and most passenger-hauling diesel locomotives were also painted in Tuscan Red.
 Freight cars of the Pennsy had their own color, known as "Freight Car Color," an iron-oxide shade of red.
 On passenger locomotives and cars, the lettering and outlining was originally done in real gold leaf.
-After World War II, the lettering was done in a light shade of gold, called Buff Yellow.
+After World War II, the lettering was done in a light shade of gold, called Buff yellow.

 Locomotives

 Steam

 For most of its existence, the Pennsylvania Railroad was conservative in its locomotive choices and pursued standardization, both in locomotive types and their component parts.
 Almost alone among U.S. railroads, the Pennsy designed most of its steam locomotive classes itself.
 It built most of them at Altoona Works, outsourcing only when Pennsy facilities could not keep up with the railroad's needs.
 In such cases, subcontractors were hired to build to PRR designs, unlike most railroads that ordered to broad specifications and left most design choices to the builder.

 The Pennsy's favorite outsourced locomotive builder was Baldwin Locomotive Works, which received its raw materials and shipped out its finished products on Pennsy lines.
 The two companies were headquartered in the same city; Pennsy and Baldwin management and engineers knew each other well.
 When the Pennsy and Baldwin shops were at capacity, orders went to the Lima Locomotive Works in Lima, Ohio.
 Only as a last resort would the Pennsy use the American Locomotive Company (Alco), based in Schenectady, New York, which also built for Pennsy's rival, the New York Central.

 The Pennsylvania Railroad had a design style that it favored in its locomotives.
 One example was the square-shouldered Belpaire firebox.
 This British-style firebox was a Pennsy trademark that was rarely used by other locomotive builders in the United States.
 The Pennsy also used track pans extensively to retrieve water for the locomotive while in motion.
 Using this system meant that the tenders of their locomotives had a comparatively large proportion of coal (which could not be taken on board while running) compared to water capacity.
 Locomotives of the Pennsylvania had a relatively clean look to them.
-Only necessary devices were used and they were mounted neatly on the locomotive.
+Only necessary devices were used, and they were mounted neatly on the locomotive.
 Smoke box fronts bore a round locomotive number board denoting a freight locomotive or a keystone number board denoting a passenger locomotive.
-Otherwise the smoke box was uncluttered except for a headlamp at the top and a steam-driven dynamo generator behind it.
+Otherwise, the smoke box was uncluttered except for a headlamp at the top and a steam-driven dynamo generator behind it.
 In later years the positions of the two were reversed, since the generator needed more maintenance than the lamp.